yuanlics/group1_graph_infomax/HGI/README.md

 `bash parallel_run.sh <dataset> savef <cuda device IDs>`

-For example, `bash parallel_run.sh MUTAG savef 0 1 2 3 4`
+For example, `bash parallel_run.sh PROTEINS savef 0 1 2 3 4`

 This command runs 5 experiments simultaneously.
 The datasets are automatically downloaded by pytorch-geometric during training.
 The checkpoints and training logs are saved in `ckpts/` and `logs/`, respectively.